aranhil/qgrepGUI/README.md

 - [Extended WPF Toolkit™](https://github.com/xceedsoftware/wpftoolkit): This project has been used for the color picker and the CheckComboBox.
 The version used (3.8.2) is licensed under the [MS-PL license](./LICENSE-Extended-WPF-Toolkit.md).
 - [ControlzEx](https://github.com/ControlzEx/ControlzEx): This project has been used to replace the standard Windows title bar.
 It is licensed under the [MIT License](./LICENSE-ControlzEx.md).

+This project also makes use of icons from [Visual Studio Code - Icons](https://github.com/microsoft/vscode-icons), which are used under the terms of the [Creative Commons Attribution 4.0 International License](./LICENSE-vscode-icons.md).